telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 {{endregion}}

 Now you need to add the fields using the specific supported names.
-In this example we are adding the fields to the table an we will use the TableStart/TableEnd tags, but this is not mandatory and you can use tag of your choosing.
+In this example we are adding the fields to the table and we will use the TableStart/TableEnd tags, but this is not mandatory and you can use a tag of your choosing.

 #### __[C#] Example 6: Perform nested mail merge__